-The earnings are paid out on a monthly basis to a PayPal account of choice.
+The earnings are paid out on a monthly basis to a PayPal or bank account of choice.
 You can set your own lower limit (starting from 20$) for when you want to have the money to be transferred.

 Will I have to submit my bank information?

 No. When it is time to receive your earnings, we need your PayPal account or bank information.
 There is no need to provide this information at first submission.

 You can select whom the money is going to.
 It can also be split between e.g. the first and the last author.